 OSA As Cause of Snoring

-There are many things that can cause snoring, and finding out if there is a primary reason for your snoring is the easiest way to stop snoring.
+There are many things that can cause snoring, and finding out if there is a primary reason for your snoring is the easiest way to inhibit it.

 For example, excessive snoring is one of the primary signs of obstructive sleep apnea (OSA), which is when you repeatedly stop breathing at night.
 OSA has significant long term effects on your health, such as: